 - Provide leadership in the enhancement of patient safety and quality improvement.

-- Pharmacy students without a bachelor’s degree can begin this program, with the expectation of receiving the Bachelors of Science in Pharmacy Studies after completing the second year of pharmacy school.
+- Pharmacy students without a bachelor’s degree can begin this program, with the expectation of receiving the Bachelor of Science in pharmacy studies after completing the second year of pharmacy school.

 - The Master of Studies in Law will not be awarded to any student who has not earned a bachelor’s degree.